bbonev/eoip/README.md

 ##### `eoip` - tunnel management utility

+##### Important notes:

-Normally EoIP tunnels in MikroTiks work well with specifying only remote IP address.
+- Normally EoIP tunnels in MikroTiks work well with specifying only remote IP address.
 This code requires to configure both ends in a symmetrical way - each end of the tunnel should have local IP address configured and equal the the remote IP address on the other end.

+- This code does not support the keepalive option; configure the tunnel on MikroTik's end with `!keepalive`.

+- It is a good idea to use IP fragmentation and to set MTU on both ends to 1500; using `clamp-tcp-mss` is pointless in this case.
+For performance it is best if the transport network's MTU is 42+tunnel MTU (42 bytes is the EoIP protocol overhead) but obviously that is not the case over the Internet.

+- The EoIP protocol is connection-less and requires both ends to be able to reach the other end.
+In case only one end has a public IP, the other end may establish a private network by using another protocol that works over NAT (e.g. `PPTP`, `L2TP`, etc.) and run EoIP over the newly established private network.

+- Security warning: EoIP is a simple encapsulation and does implement any transport security.

+##### Usage:

 - to create new eoip tunnel interface: